RedMadRobot/figma-export/README.md

 For `figma-export icons`

-Your Figma file must contains a frame with `Icons` name which contains components for each icon.
+By default your Figma file should contains a frame with `Icons` name which contains components for each icon.
+You may change a frame name in a [config](Config.md) file by setting `common.icons.figmaFrameName` property.

 For `figma-export images`

-Your Figma file must contains a frame with `Illustrations` name which contains components for each illustration.
+Your Figma file should contains a frame with `Illustrations` name which contains components for each illustration.
+You may change a frame name in a [config](Config.md) file by setting `common.images.figmaFrameName` property.

 If you support dark mode you must have two Figma files.

 For `figma-export typography`.